AAA3A-AAA3A/AAA3A-cogs/docs/cog_dashboard.rst

  Configure Dashboard.

 * ``[p]setdashboard allinone <all_in_one>``
  Run the Dashboard in the bot process, without having to open another window.
-You have to install Red-Dashboard in your bot venv with Pip and reload the cog.
+You have to install Red-Web-Dashboard in your bot venv with Pip and reload the cog.

 * ``[p]setdashboard allowunsecurehttprequests <allow_unsecure_http_requests>``
  Allow unsecure http requests.
 This is not recommended for production, but required if you can't set up a SSL certificate.